buntec/git-summary/README.md

 On macOS, running it the first time will most likely require manual unblocking under System Preferences -> Security & Privacy.

-Heavily inspired by this [bash script](https://github.com/MirkoLedda/git-summary) of the same name.
+The tool is written in Haskell and heavily inspired by this [bash script](https://github.com/MirkoLedda/git-summary) of the same name.